 Alcoholic Fatty Liver Treatment

-Alcoholic fatty liver disease is reversible and can go away on its own if alcohol use is stopped.
+Alcoholic fatty liver disease is reversible and can go away if alcohol use is stopped.
 Treatment for alcoholic fatty liver disease primarily focuses on stopping alcohol use and allowing the body to heal itself.
 Losing weight is also helpful to reduce the amount of fat in the liver, but it is far more effective when alcohol use is stopped.

 Alcoholic Hepatitis

 Alcoholic hepatitis is liver inflammation caused by alcohol use.
-It occurs due to alcohol’s numerous effects on the liver, and it normally follows fatty liver disease.
+It occurs due to alcohol’s numerous effects on the liver and normally follows fatty liver disease.
 The fatty accumulations in the liver can lead to inflammation and impair the liver’s ability to reduce inflammation.
 Alcoholic hepatitis is diagnosed through blood work, imaging and potentially a liver biopsy.

 Alcoholic Hepatitis Symptoms